Apas, Organic Espresso from Brazil

 Why does Apas taste the way it does?

 The APAS blend is a blend of coffees from various organic-certified members of the APAS cooperative.
-71 members have formed to market their coffee together under the APAS brand.
-They were Fairtrade pioneers in Brazil - and today they are among the very few cooperatives in Brazil that produce organic coffee.
+71 members have joined forces to market their coffee together under the APAS brand.
+They were Fairtrade pioneers in Brazil - and today, they are among the very few cooperatives in Brazil that produce organic coffee.
 They operate their farms in the São Gonçalo do Sapucaí region.
-They are also consistently successful as individual producers in coffee competitions like the Cup of Excellence.
-The coffee cherries for the organic APAS blend are individually dried in the cherry by the members on their own farms and then mechanically de-pulped.
-This dry processing emphasizes the nutty and chocolatey character of the coffee.
+Time and again, they also achieve success as individual producers in coffee competitions like the Cup of Excellence.
+The coffee cherries for the organic APAS blend are dried individually by the members on their own farms while still in the cherry, and then mechanically pulped.
+This natural processing highlights the nutty and chocolatey character of the coffee.

 Tell me more about the Apas Espresso

 It all started in 2017.
-In our barista training courses, we needed a coffee that would meet many home baristas where they were.
-It had to be a solid coffee, with a familiar taste profile, easy to set up, forgiving, and yet distinctly different from a mass-produced product.
-Through algrano, we got in touch with Apas.
-After importing the first pallet in 2017, interest in this coffee and thus its volume grew.
-Since Apas also made repeated appearances on our YouTube channel, it quickly became our bestseller.
-After a lot of preliminary work, we were able to transition to organic with Apas in 2022.
-This step strengthened demand and the partnership.
-Today, we import several containers of Apas annually and work more closely than ever before.
+In our barista training sessions, we needed a coffee that meets many home baristas exactly where they are.
+It was intended to be a solid coffee with a familiar flavor profile that is easy to dial in, forgiving, and yet clearly distinguishes itself from mass-market products.
+Through algrano, we came into contact with Apas.
+After importing the first pallet in 2017, interest in this coffee grew, and with it, the volume.
+Since Apas has also made frequent appearances on our YouTube channel, it quickly became our bestseller.
+After much preparation, we were able to switch to organic with Apas in 2022.
+This step strengthened both demand and our partnership.
+Today, we import several containers of Apas annually and work more closely together than ever before.

 We roast Apas as a full batch (30kg) in our Giessen roaster.
-The roast time is 15 minutes, with a development time after the first crack of 2 minutes.
-The final temperature of 199° is the highest of all our roasts, making Apas also the darkest roast.
+The roast time is just under 15 minutes, with a development time after the first crack of 1:30 minutes.
+The final temperature is 200°, which is quite high for our roasting style, making Apas one of our darker roasts.

 Guaranteed origin